How To Stream Your DAW Via OBS Studio Using An External Audio Interface (2020 Update)

 Once you have that done, go back to the OBS to add one last source for the DAW audio output.
 From the choices select Audio Output Capture and in the dropdown choose that very same driver you used for the Voxengo Recorder's output.
 And that's it - you're done!

-They say that one image is better than a thousand words, so I included a slideshow gallery of screenshots that will show you the whole process.
+If for whatever reason, video tutorial isn't the most convenient way for you, I included a slideshow gallery of screenshots that will guide you through the whole process.
 Use the arrows (or swipe with your finger if you're on mobile) to get to the next steps ;)

 Step 1: The starting screen